Jiyan

 Fun Facts

-• Jiyan is popular among Kurdish-Australian communities, especially in Melbourne and Sydney.
+• Jiyan is a popular name among Kurdish diaspora communities in Australia, symbolising resilience and hope.

 Personality Traits